- Overview: Greece

 After three years of employment, employees are entitled to 22 days of holiday.
 And after 10 years of employment with the same employer, or after 12 years of employment irrespective of the employer, employees are allowed 25 days of holiday.

 Unused vacation claims have to be paid at termination.
-According to Greek labour legislation, the employer is not allowed to carry over any leave entitlement to the following year; the employer is obliged to grant all the accrued vacation days to its employees until December 31.
-In case the employees have not been able to use all their vacation days before the end of the year, they should be paid the relevant salary instead of the untaken holiday.
+According to Greek labor legislation, the employer is not allowed to carry over any leave entitlement to the following year; the employer is obliged to grant all the accrued vacation days to its employees until December 31.
+If the employees cannot use all their vacation days before the end of the year, they should be paid the relevant salary instead of the untaken holiday.

 However, in practice, many companies transfer a few days of annual leave (two-five days) into the next year under the condition that they will be used during the first two or three months of the year.
 The application of this practice, however, may create the risk of an administrative penalty from the Labour Authorities in case of an audit.